France

 The law mandates the separation of remand prisoners and sentenced prisoners in remand centres, but this separation is not possible due to overpopulation.

-The law provides for release on bail for untried prisoners
+The law provides for release on bail for people awaiting trial

 The measure exists in the context of judicial reviews.
 The investigating judge or the release and detention judge can require the payment of a monthly sum, but this is not very common.
 It is primarily applied in financial cases.

-Data collection about prisoners’ minority or indigenous background is allowed
+Data collection about ethnic and/or indigenous background is permitted

 yes